RoyanTuscano/Compiler-C--/README.md

 compiled with the flag -DDEBUG, syntax trees are printed to stdout.
 Other than this, syntactically correct input files are accepted silently.

-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXxXXX
+XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXxXXX

-XXXXXXXXXXXXXXXXXXXXXXXXXXXXX---------------CONTENT Written by me---------------------XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
+XXXXXXXXXXXXXXXXX---------------CONTENT Written by me---------------------XXXXXXXXXXXXXXXXXXXXXXXX
 1. Code_Generation

     Edited